 Some upgrades could trigger lower premiums — like a new roof or security system— savings you can take advantage of by notifying your agent of any changes you have made.

 Pet acquisition was also common among consumers.
 Nearly one-third of respondents had acquired a new pet since the start of the pandemic, while 21 percent had gotten a new dog.
-In 2019, dog bites and related injuries cost $797 million—a number that could go up with the increased number of adoptions, according to IRC.
+In 2019, dog bites and related injuries cost $797 million—in 2022, that number increased to $1,136 million, according to the World Animal Foundation.

 Thirteen percent of respondents also reported buying a gun—9 percent for the first time.
 This could result in increased liability exposure, especially among less experienced gun owners.